-Deleting a Flash chart
+Deleting a chart

-To delete a Flash chart from a report design, select the chart at the report table or section level, and choose Delete Chart from the context menu, as shown in Figure 8-94.
+To delete a BIRT chart, a Flash chart, or an HTML5 chart from a report design, select the chart at the report table or section level, and choose Delete from the context menu.
+The chart no longer appears in the report design.